elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Created a custom mobile iOS app so teachers could track attendance, lesson notes and convenient Google Maps navigation to student.
   - Hired and Fired team members based on strict performance metrics.
   - Managed the accounting and teacher payments and benefits.
-  - Created an 8 achievement level methodology for guitar, bass, drums and keyboard in colaboration with teachers.
+  - Created an 8 achievement level methodology for guitar, bass, drums and keyboard in collaboration with teachers.
   - Each semester student level testing was evaluated by me directly.
 (This was also an evaluation of teacher methodology)
-  - Partenered with Geries AbouAyash's J.J.
+  - Partnered with Geries AbouAyash's J.J.
 Music Camps for year round live performance events.
 - **Result:**
   - The school grew to 5 teachers, three of them full time.
   - Community events where often referred to by student parents as the highlight of the family's lives.